kube-on-the-cheap/cloud-infra/configs/README.access.md

 Oracle Cloud is used for the Compute and Storage resources.

 To gain access, you don't need to have `oci-cli` installed, but you do need a `~/.oci/config` file set up.
 This is due to the fact that (always at the time of writing) the Terraform provider cannot set a custom config file location.
 To properly blame the Oracle Cloud SDK, see here https://docs.oracle.com/en-us/iaas/Content/dev/terraform/configuring.htm.

+## DigitalOcean

+You'll need:
+* a token for the TF Provider access to DO's APIs

+  1. Go to https://cloud.digitalocean.com/account/api/tokens and create a `Full access` token for your CLI; give it a 30 days expiry window and a meaningful name such as "*doctl cli*".
+  2. Invoke then `doctl auth init` and paste the value there.
+Done.

+* a second token used by the external DNS operator to control the domain records

+  1. Go to https://cloud.digitalocean.com/account/api/tokens and create a new token with Custom Scopes, select the CRUD operations in the "domain" scope.
+Give it a meaningful name like "*externaldns*" and a 1y expiry time.
+  2. Create a YAML file named `do_tokens.sops.yaml` and use the token as value for a key `externaldns`.
+Do yourself a favor and add scopes and expiry date in the comments, other than setting it as the variable value for expiry.
+Encrypt it with SOPS, and make sure comments are encrypted as well.
+Done.